psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 http://chrissimpson.co.uk/elasticsearch-yellow-cluster-status-explained.html

-### Version control
+## Version control
-To see which version of the program you have installed are, do:
+To see which version of ELK Stack you have installed are, do:
 ```
-elkeson@elk:~$ /usr/share/logstash/bin/logstash --version
+elk@stack:~$ sudo /usr/share/logstash/bin/logstash --version
-logstash 6.8.1
+logstash 7.2.0
+elk@stack:~$ su -i
 ```

 Elastic produce a full range of log shippers known as ‘Beats’ which run as lightweight agents on the source devices and transmit data to a destination either running Elasticsearch or Logstash.
 If you are using Beats you can do this to make it use SSL to encrypt the communication between the Beat agent and Logstash: